LOFAR early-time search for coherent radio emission from Short GRB 181123B: Modelling and interpretation

-is a factor encompassing all the uncertainties in the beaming angle, $\theta$, and the efficiency of conversion of the spin energy into X-rays, $\epsilon$.
-When $f=1$ the system is assumed to emit X-rays isotropically with 100 per cent efficiency.
-In the subsequent analysis, we utilise $f \sim 3.45$ to account for some beaming and efficiency in the X-rays following the analysis of \cite{rowlinson2019b}.

-We find that the rest-frame light curve, at a redshift of 0.7, can be fitted with an unstable 1.4M$_{\odot}$ magnetar that collapses at $\sim$400 seconds with a magnetic field of $2.4^{+1.3}_{-1.3} \times 10^{14}$ G and spin period of $0.095^{+0.011}_{-0.020}$ ms. In addition to the magnetar component, there is a power-law decay from the prompt gamma-ray emission, with a slope of $\alpha = 0.973^{+0.039}_{-0.040}$.
+We find that the rest-frame light curve, at a redshift of 0.7, can be fitted with an unstable 1.4M$_{\odot}$ magnetar that collapses at $\sim$400 seconds with a magnetic field of $2.4^{+1.3}_{-1.3} \times 10^{14}$ G and spin period of $0.095^{+0.011}_{-0.020}$ ms (note \cite{sarin2020} also modelled this GRB using a Bayes inference fitting technique and found an earlier collapse time of 250 seconds).
+In addition to the magnetar component, there is a power-law decay from the prompt gamma-ray emission, with a slope of $\alpha = 0.973^{+0.039}_{-0.040}$.
 We show this fitted model in Figure \ref{fig:restframeLC}.

 For the assumed redshift of 0.7, we find that the fitted magnetar is spinning unphysically fast as it is spinning significantly faster than the spin break-up limit \citep[0.8 ms for a 1.4 M$_{\odot}$ neutron star;][]{lattimer2004}.
 For a higher mass neutron star of 2.1M$_{\odot}$, as might be expected from a neutron star merger, the spin break-up limit is a lower value \citep[0.55 ms, as calculated using equation 3 of ][ assuming a radius of 10 km]{lattimer2004}.
 For an unstable 2.1M$_{\odot}$ magnetar we find a magnetic field of $3.6^{+2.0}_{-1.9} \times 10^{14}$ G and spin period of $0.116^{+0.017}_{-0.024}$ ms. However, the fitted spin period at a redshift of 0.7 for this heavier magnetar scenario is still significantly smaller than the 0.55 ms spin break-up period.
 Therefore, if GRB 181123B is to be explained using the magnetar central engine model, the redshift of the event must be significantly lower than the average SGRB redshift.
 We can thus constrain the redshift of GRB 181123B by assuming that a magnetar, with spin period less than the spin break-up, was formed.
 Using the following scalings \citep[from ][]{rowlinson2019,rowlinson2019b}, we can determine the magnetic fields and spin periods as a function of the assumed redshift,